The Vietnam War

 Praise

-“Fifty years after it came to an end, the Vietnam war still casts a shadow over American life.
-Geoffrey Wawro has written a brilliant, gripping account of that conflict and its effects, rigorous in military and political detail, but never lacking in empathy and humanity when considering the human cost.
+“Fifty years after it came to an end, the Vietnam War still casts a shadow over American life.
+Wawro has written a brilliant, gripping account of that conflict and its effects, rigorous in military and political detail but never lacking in empathy when considering the human cost.
 A definitive account.” —Rana Mitter, author of Forgotten Ally

 Read More Read Less